lukacopak/flutter_american_quiz/README.md

-This is more complex Flutter app that is based on Maximilian Schwarzmüller's udemy tutorial.
+This is a more complex Flutter app that is based on Maximilian Schwarzmüller's Udemy tutorial.
 It is fully coded by me step by step.